VSCode Extension Development

 Core Dependencies

-: Shared TypeScript types
+- @x-fidelity/types: Shared TypeScript types

 VSCode Dependencies

-: TypeScript definitions for VSCode API
+- @types/vscode: TypeScript definitions for VSCode API

 Build Dependencies

-: Fast bundling for extension distribution@vscode/test-cli
+- esbuild: Fast bundling for extension distribution

-: VSCode extension testing framework
+- @vscode/test-cli: VSCode extension testing framework

 Development Workflow